melezhik/sparrow-plugins/k8s-master-check/README.md

 # RUN

-This command will install docker engine on your server:
+This will check if k8s master runs successfully, one need to pass a `user` to run `kubectl` command with:

-    $ s6 --plg-run k8s-master-check
+    $ s6 --plg-run k8s-master-check@user=ubuntu

 # Author